particle-iot/uber-library-example/README.md

 - Use two spaces for indentation.
 - Prefix variables or functions with an underscore (`_`) when indended for very narrow, restricted, local usage.
 - Functions or methods that begin with the name `begin`, are meant to be called in the `setup()` function.
+- Curly Brackets should go on the next line after a class or function definition like this:

+    void my_killer_function()
+    {

+    }

 ### Files & Folders